rust-lang/book/src/ch15-05-interior-mutability.md

 We can’t modify the `MockMessenger` to keep track of the messages, because the `send` method takes an immutable reference to `self`.
-We also can’t take the suggestion from the error text to use `&mut self` instead, because then the signature of `send` wouldn’t match the signature in the `Messenger` trait definition (feel free to try and see what error message you get).
+We also can’t take the suggestion from the error text to use `&mut self` in both the `impl` method and the `trait` definition.
+We do not want to change the `Messenger` trait solely for the sake of testing.
+Instead, we need to find a way to make our test code work correctly with our existing design.

 This is a situation in which interior mutability can help!
 We’ll store the `sent_messages` within a `RefCell<T>`, and then the `send` method will be